Mental wellbeing is always important

 - Learn new skills - use this time to take up a new hobby, like drawing there are plenty of videos on Youtube to help you with this and many universities are offering online courses for free.
 You could also give your garden lots of attention or read that book you have been meaning to read

-- Volunteer - You can volunteer while staying at home either directly for a local organisation or through talk community.
-You can help your friends and family by providing a friendly ear during these difficult times either over the phone or by social media Volunteer on our website now
+- Volunteer - You can volunteer while staying at home either directly for a local organisation or through Talk Community.
+You can help your friends and family by providing a friendly ear during these difficult times either over the phone or by social media Volunteer to support your community

 - Keep exercising - Exercise helps to keep you both physically and mentally well.
 Try to do some exercise that builds strength and some that gets your heart beating faster.
 Join in with Halo Leisure's online exercises